karthikv/purview/README.md

 If you want to control a form input, use the `forceValue` attribute.
 This will forcibly update the value during each re-render.
 Note that this doesn't prevent the user from changing the input; for that, simply use the [`disabled` attribute][disabled].

 Purview does not let you specify a `value` attribute for `select` tags like React does.
 Instead, you must use the `selected` attribute on `option` tags, just like you would in regular HTML.
-In the same vein as `forceValue`, there's a `forceSelected` attribute to forcibly updated the selected option on each re-render.
+In the same vein as `forceValue`, there's a `forceSelected` attribute to forcibly update the selected option(s) on each re-render.

 ### Other differences
-In addition to the above differences, Purview also differs from React in the following ways:
+In addition to the above, Purview also differs from React in the following ways:

 - The only supported lifecycle hooks are `componentDidMount()`, `componentWillReceiveProps()`, and `componentWillUnmount()`.